 Feel free to read the rest of the article, or just click and download Fix the Pumps

 Fix the Pumps wasn’t a book I planned on writing, it just evolved out of some drink research I was doing on Acid Phosphate.
 I was in New Orleans for Tales of the Cocktail (2009) and chatting with Chris McMillian during breakfast, and he asked me a couple of chemistry-related questions about this old soda fountain ingredient.
 When I returned home, I hit the library at the university and discovered all sorts of exciting soda fountain history in the medical section, not the food and drink section.
 At that time I thought it would just provide useful content for Art of Drink.

 Writing a book with editors, graphic artists, distributors, support and a monetary advance is moderately difficult.
 Publishing a book without those resources is significantly harder, but sometimes that challenge is the point, and that appealed to me.
 Plus, I’ve always done things my way, so why stop now.
 So I started putting the book together with the intent of making a book specifically for bartenders.

-Initially, it was only going to be an ebook, but the reception was good enough that people started telling me I should put it into print, so I did.
+Initially, it was only going to be a short ebook, but the reception was good enough that people started telling me I should put it into print, so I did.